Becoming Immutable: How Ethereum is Made: Introduction

+In our companion paper \cite{pahari2025exclusiveethereumtransactionsevidence}, we use the same data to measure the share of transactions that are \textit{exclusive} to a builder, meaning that they appear only in blocks proposed by the winning builder during a given auction cycle.
+This question is particularly important given the high concentration of the builder market: currently, the top builder (Titan) produces about 50\% of all blocks, while the top three account for more than 90\%.
+We find that between 77\% and 84\% of the total value of transactions included on-chain is attributable to exclusive transactions, confirming that exclusivity is the main driver of builder profits and PBS auction outcomes.

+Finally, to the best of our knowledge, \cite{yang2025decentralization} is the only other paper that examines the content of non-winning blocks.
+They study builder competition by comparing bids with block revenues (i.e., the total fees paid by transactions included in a proposed block), but they do not analyze individual transactions in non-winning blocks.
+To our knowledge, \cite{mamageishvili2025searchercompetitionblockbuilding} is the only other paper that studies transactions proposed for inclusion on-chain but never actually included.
+However, it focuses on a much narrower setting: the backrunning auction (i.e., the auction for the right to place an arbitrage transaction immediately after a user's transaction) operated by Flashbots Protect, a private mempool operator.

 The remainder of the paper is organized as follows.
-The next section describes how we constructed our dataset and provides additional summary statistics.
-The following section provides an in-depth analysis of the auction cycle leading to the addition of Block 21322649 to the Ethereum blockchain.
-We then extend our analysis to all auction cycles in our dataset.
-The last section concludes.
+The next section describes our dataset and provides additional summary statistics, including an in-depth analysis of the auction cycle leading to the inclusion of Block 21322649 on the Ethereum blockchain.
+The following section presents the empirical analysis.
+The final section concludes.